tizianocolagrossi/magistrale-appunti/AOSV/00_core_concept.md

 ---

 ## What the kernel does in its initial life
+The Stage 2 Bootloader (or UEFI) loads in RAM the image of the kernel.
+This image is really different from the one that we have at steady state (CPU start in real mode with 1MB of RAM).
+The first fetched istruction is a jump to start_of_setup.
+During this time the kernel set up a stack, zeroes the bss section and then call the main().
+The goal of the main is to prepare the machine to enter in protected mode.
+So enable the A20 line, setup the IDT and the GDT, and setup the memory.
+It ask to the bios the avaiable memory to create a physical address map.
+At the end of the main it call the go_to_protected_mode() that setup the PE in CR0 and setup the data segment and a temporary stack.
+Then jump to startup_32() #primary (in protected mode) here set the segment to known value, load a new stack, clear again the bss, locate the actual position in memory and call extract_kernel().

+After the decompression of the kernel the true image of the kernel can run and this is done with a ljump to startup_32() (now in the kernel decompressed).
+This function set the environment for first linux process.
+It initialize the segmentation register, clear again the bss, build the page table, enable paging, create the final IDT, and finally jump to arch dependent kernel entry point (start_kernel()).

 ## Kernel Page tables (how are set, where, and what are their particularities)(initialization and bootstrapping)(PRACTICAL)
+During the initialization the steady-state kernel must take control of the available physical memory.
+When starting the kernel must have an early organization setup out of the box.
+And so the kernel use a set of statically generated page tables.

+On 32bit architecture, the process address space is divided in two parts: user/kernel (first 3GB) kernel only (last 1GB from 0xc0000000).
+What should be kept in mind is that addresses lower than 0xc0000000 (value often referred as PAGE_OFFSET) depend on the specific process, the others are the **same for every process and equal to the corresponding entries of the Master Kernel Page General Directory**.

+After the system initialization this set of pages tables (Master Kernel Page Global Directory) is never used by any process or kernel thread, but the highest entries will be the reference model for the corresponding entries of the Page Global Directories of every regular process in the system.

+A provisional Page Global Directory (PGD) is initialized statically during the kernel compilation, while the provisional Page Tables are initialized by startup_32().

+Suppoding that all the kernel segment, the privisional page table and the dynamica area fits 8 MB ew need 2 pages of 4MB.
+The objective of this phase of paging is to allow these 8MB of RAM to be easily addressed both in real mode and protected mode (bootstrapping).

+**The main data structures for memory management in the kernel are:**
+- Kernel Page Tables: keeps the memory mapping for kernel level code and data
+- Core Map: keeps the status information for any frame (or page) of the physical memory and the free memory frames for any NUMA node

 ## How physical memory is managed (including the main struct, NUMA architectures)(see also s3)
+Today the architecture of a computer  allow to organize memory in nodes (NUMA NODES).
+This representation is because the memory access latency heavely depends on the distance between CPU and the memory bank.
+So for example if we have more than one CPU, each CPU should use the memory node closer to the CPU.
+In the linux kernel each node is represented by the struct pg_data_t and all nodes are kept into a linked list NULL terminated.
+The physical memory is divided in three areas: the ZONE_DMA, the ZONE_NORMAL and the ZONE_HIGHMEM.
+The ZONE_DMA is mapped by the kernel in the lower part of the memory and is destinarted to ISA (Indistry Standard Architecture) devices (in X86 is the first 16MB).
+Then The ZONE_NORMAL is direclty mapped by the kernel into the upper region of the memory (for X86 from 16MB to 896MB).
+Finally the ZONE_HIGHMEM is not directly mapped by the kernel and for X86 start from 896MB to the end of the avaiable memory. (page table is usually located at the top begining of ZONE_NORMAL)
+The fundamantal data structure used for physical frame allcoation is the **struct page**(mem_map_t), this struct is associated to each physical frame avayable in the system.
+In this struct are present the flag if the page (if locked, dirty etc..), the usage counter that need to be zero in order to free the page and come link to the list where all the page belongs.

 ## Bootmem vs Memblock allocator ( see also book )
+### What is the role of the bootmem allocator?
+The bootmem allocator is needed durindg the boot phase in order to allocate portion of the memory when the proncipal memory allocator aka
+Buddy allocator or the SLAB allocator are not alredy loaded and initialized.
+It uses a bitmap to see wich 4kb pages are free or busy.
+So even if is not as performant as the buddy and the SLAB is used ad bootime when there are only few request for allocating memory.
+Is required because it's unpractical to initialize all the core kernel data structure at compile time (only the memory map of the initial kerne image is initialized at compile time).
+After the boot the mem_init() function frees all the memory to the buddy allocator.
+The bootmem allocator was replaced with the memblock allocator (from version 5+).
+### What is the role of the Memblock allocator?
+The memblock allocator is a method to manage the region at the early boot time.
+When the user kernel memory allocator (SLAB and Buddy) are not alredy running. the memblocl dofferently to the bootmem doesn't uses a bitmap but uses collection of memory region to keep track of allocated memory regions.
+Memblock sees the memory syystem as a set of continuous regions.
+And there are different types of this regions.
+There are collection for **memory** for **reserved** and **physmem** regions.
+The memory regions contains the memory avauable to the kernel may differ from the physical memory.
+Then there are the reserved memory, that are the memory regions alredy allocated.
+And then there are the physmem that is the representation of all the physical memory.
+After the boot the mem_init() function frees all the memory to the buddy allocator.

 ---
 **end s 02**